The perfect 35mm film camera

 Popular Brands:

-Slide film, also known as color position film or E-6, produces instant positive images, meaning the colors are captured exactly as they are.
+Slide film, also known as color position film or E-6, produces direct positive images, meaning the colors are captured exactly as they are.

 Advantages: